AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 This option is available when selecting the following objects on the canvas:

 * Individual nodes

 * The line between nodes

-#### Add the top next nodes
+#### Add top nodes after an existing node

-You can add the top 3 nodes that come after an existing node in the journey.
+You can select a node and add the top 3 nodes that come after it in the journey.

-1. Right-click the nodes where you want to add the top 3 nodes that come next in the journey.
+1. Right-click the node where you want to add the top 3 nodes that come after it in the journey.

    This node cannot have any existing nodes going out of it in the journey.

-1. Select [!UICONTROL **Add top next nodes**].<!--should we get rid of "on the journey"?-->
+1. Select [!UICONTROL **Add top nodes after this node**].

-   The top next nodes are added and each are connected to the node you selected.
+   The top 3 nodes that come after this node in the journey are added, and each are connected to the node you selected as a separate branch.

-#### Add the top previous nodes
+#### Add top nodes before an existing node

 You can add the top 3 nodes that come before an existing node in the journey.

-1. Right-click the node where you want to add the top 3 previous nodes in the journey.
+1. Right-click the node where you want to add the top 3 nodes that come before it in the journey.

    This node cannot have any existing nodes coming into it in the journey.

-1. Select [!UICONTROL **Add top previous nodes**].<!--should we get rid of "on the journey"?-->
+1. Select [!UICONTROL **Add top nodes before this node**].

-   The top previous nodes are added and each are connected to the node you selected.
+   The top 3 nodes that come before this node in the journey are added, and each are connected to the node you selected as a separate branch.

 #### Add the top nodes between existing nodes